lavirott/gazpar/README.md

 If you want to debug, please set level=logging.INFO to level=logging.DEBUG

-### GRDF / GazPAr
+### GRDF / Gazpar

-Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/particulier/consommation/tableau-de-bord)
+Verify you have Gazpar data available on [GRDF Portal](https://monespace.grdf.fr/client/particulier/accueil)

 Please also remember data provided is per day, if you want to improve with timed consumption and premium account, please submit MR with cool code.